je3150/je3150/README.md

-- 👋 Hi, I’m Juan Elias (@je3150)
+-👋 Hi, I’m Juan Elias (@je3150)
-- 👀 I’m interested in software, personal development, and chess.
-- 🌱 I’m currently studying CS and Applied Math at UC Berkeley.
-- 💞️ I’m looking to collaborate on open source projects and get as much experience as possible.
-- 📫 How to reach me: By email at teamjuanelias@gmail.com
+-👀 I’m interested in data science, risk management, and the intersection of math, stats, and computer science -📊 I love building things that use data to solve real-world problems—from simulations and dashboards to risk analysis tools -🎓 I’m currently studying Data Science at UC Berkeley, with a focus on Business and Industrial Analytics -🤝 I’m open to collaborating on projects related to data engineering, analytics, or financial crime prevention -📫 Reach me at: teamjuanelias@gmail.com